Emergency Access via Privileged Access Management Policy

 Policy Statement

-• Emergency access via the University’s privileged access management solution (i.e., CyberArk Vault) must only be used when standard access methods have failed and immediate action is required.
+• Emergency Access provided by the University’s privileged access management solution (i.e., CyberArk Vault) must only be used when typical non-persistent methods have failed, and immediate action is required.

-• Information Security and Assurance is responsible for granting and monitoring emergency access.
+• Information Security and Assurance is responsible for approving and monitoring Emergency Access.

-• Information Security and Assurance must validate the emergency situation before granting access.
+• Information Security and Assurance must validate the emergency situation before access is granted.

 • All actions taken during the Emergency Access must be audited and reviewed by Information Security and Assurance and DevOps within 24 hours of the event.